Enjoy some of the region’s premier USAC sanctioned races.

 Our Events

-Team Somerset Time Trial FAQ
+Time Trial FAQ

 A Time Trial (TT) is a solo race against the clock with riders starting 30 seconds apart.
 Each rider starts individually and races solo.
 They’re fun!
 And way safer than a mass start race like a road race or crit.
 Known as the ‘race of truth’, there’s nowhere to hide.
 No drafting.
 Just you and the clock.